claresudbery/clare-wiki-ably/pages/think/life/fun-games.md

 This is one of my favourite party games.
 It always makes me laugh a lot.

 It's similar to the Drawful game available at [Jackbox games](#jackbox-tv).
 Drawful works better remotely, but Picture Consequences works better in person.
-Another online version of this game is [BrokenPicturePhone](brokenpicturephone.com).
+Another online version of this game is [BrokenPicturePhone](http://brokenpicturephone.com), and [Gartic Phone](https://garticphone.com/) is also a good version.

 - You need at least 5 people.
 More than 10 is probably getting a bit excessive.
 - Everybody gets a piece of A4 paper